prob140/textbook/_chapters/Chapter_02/02_Examples.md

 **Question.** What is the chance that the second digit is greater than the first?

-**Answer, Method I – Partition:** Make an organized list of all the ways in which the event can happen.
+**Answer, Method I: Partition.** Make an organized list of all the ways in which the event can happen.
 A good way to list the pairs in which the second digit is greater than the first is to *partition* the pairs according to the value of the first digit:

 - first digit 0, second 1 through 9
 - first digit 1, second 2 through 9